front-commerce/developers.front-commerce.com/website/blog/2018-03-20-our-reacticon.md

 <abbr title="Progressive Web App">PWA</abbr> Studio is the first playground for
 Magento Research and feels as promising in its approach.
-[Andrew Levine](https://twitter.com/drewml) emphasized that they will to empower the community rather than to provide an all inclusive solution.
-As of today, few things are public and they are focusing on internal experimentation.
-Yet, we will follow up with a blog post to have a deeper look on how can it play with the ecosystem.
+[Andrew Levine](https://twitter.com/drewml) emphasized that they will to empower the community rather than to provide an one-fits-all solution.
+Few things are yet public and they are focusing on internal experimentation.
+We will follow up with a blog post to have a deeper look on how can it play with the ecosystem.